awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-cloudwatch-anomalydetector-metricdataquery.md

 When used in `GetMetricData`, it indicates the metric data to return, and whether this call is just retrieving a batch set of data for one metric, or is performing a Metrics Insights query or a math expression\.
 A single `GetMetricData` call can include up to 500 `MetricDataQuery` structures\.

 When used in `PutMetricAlarm`, it enables you to create an alarm based on a metric math expression\.
 Each `MetricDataQuery` in the array specifies either a metric to retrieve, or a math expression to be performed on retrieved metrics\.
 A single `PutMetricAlarm` call can include up to 20 `MetricDataQuery` structures in the array\.
 The 20 structures can include as many as 10 structures that contain a `MetricStat` parameter to retrieve a metric, and as many as 10 structures that contain the `Expression` parameter to perform a math expression\.
-Of those `Expression` structures, one must have `True` as the value for `ReturnData`\.
+Of those `Expression` structures, one must have `true` as the value for `ReturnData`\.
 The result of this expression is the value the alarm watches\.

 Any expression used in a `PutMetricAlarm` operation must return a single time series\.
 For more information, see [Metric Math Syntax and Functions](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/using-metric-math.html#metric-math-syntax) in the *Amazon CloudWatch User Guide*\.